anirudh-g/Machine-learning/README.md

 # Machine-learning
-Coursework as part of MSc Data Science "Machine learning" subject at University of Glasgow (2019-20)
+Coursework project as part of MSc Data Science "Machine learning" subject at University of Glasgow (2019-20)